Personal Injury Terms

 Please see above “conditional fee agreement”

-Employers have a duty to protect their employees from any accident from occurring.
+Employers have a duty to protect their employees from any accident occurring.
 Employers have a duty to follow the Health & Safety Regulations.
 Training must be given to all employees to enable employees when carrying out risk assessments to know what they are doing and are experienced to identify any hazards.
 The employer also has a duty to review the risk assessment on an ongoing basis to ensure all is up to date.
 Accident reports should be in place for employees to make a complaint.

 Psychological injury caused at work by excessive workloads, bullying or harassment.

-Third-part cover: this protects third parties such as members of the public, other drivers and pedestrians if you injure them or damage their property.
+Third party cover protects third parties such as members of the public, other drivers and pedestrians if you injure them or damage their property.
 However, this policy does not cover damage to your car.